The Purpose of this Policy

-Surveys identify your IP address and server only and this information is held with Survey Monkey
+- Surveys that identify your IP address and server only.
+This information is held with Survey Monkey

-Using a secure registration system for our elearning
+- In a secure registration system for our eLearning

 When we will share information and who we will share it with

-Safeguarding Children may share that information with statutory agencies such as Police or Oranga Tamariki, or any other agency involved in that child’s life if to do so would prevent harm to that child if Safeguarding Children believe in doing so the child will be safer or harm will be prevented.
+Safeguarding Children may share that information with statutory agencies, such as the Police or Oranga Tamariki, or any other agency involved in that child’s life if to do so Safeguarding Children believe the child will be safer or harm will be prevented.

-For more information about how and when Safeguarding Children may share information in relation to a child, please see Safeguarding Children’s Child Protection Policy
+For more information about how and when Safeguarding Children may share information in relation to a child, please see our Child Protection Policy.

 When this Policy will be reviewed and by who

-This Policy will be reviewed and amended if necessary, on an annual basis by The General Manager and The Chair of the Board of Safeguarding Children.
+This Policy will be reviewed and amended if necessary, annually, by the General Manager and the Chair of the Board of Safeguarding Children.
 This policy will also be reviewed upon any significant child protection episode and upon a change in legislation.

 How do I make a complaint about a breach of privacy?

 We have a formal procedure for investigating and dealing with privacy breaches.
-Once the Privacy Officer receives a complaint, whether it is in writing or verbal means, the Privacy Officer will commence an investigation with the relevant business unit from which the alleged breach stemmed.
+Once the Privacy Officer receives a complaint, whether it is written or verbal, the Privacy Officer will commence an investigation with the relevant business unit from which the alleged breach stemmed.
 The investigator will endeavour to determine the nature of the breach and how it occurred.

 We may contact you during the process to seek any further clarification if necessary.
 If a breach is found, the Privacy Officer will escalate the matter to management so that the process can be rectified to prevent any further breaches from taking place.
 We will also contact you to inform you of the outcome of the investigation.
 We will endeavour to resolve all investigations within a reasonable time.